1/29/2025

 speaker

-Dennis Sember
+Dennis Eber

 President and Chief Executive Officer

-Thank you everybody that called.
+Thank you, everybody that called.
 Matt and I are available all day today and we'll be at the JANI conference tomorrow.
 If you have any questions or comments, we're available.
-All right.
-Thank you.
+All right, thank you.
 Have a good day.

 speaker